NextSDS Logo

 Hands

 When handling with chemical substances, protective gloves must be worn with the CE-label including the four control digits.
-Recommended glove articles DIN-/EN-Norms: EN ISO 374 In the case of wanting to use the gloves again, clean them before taking off and air them well.
-Short-term hand contact: Suitable material: NBR (Nitrile rubber), Thickness of the glove material: 0,38 mm, Breakthrough time (maximum wearing time): -, Recommended glove articles: VWR 112-1381.
-Long-term hand contact: Suitable material: Butyl caoutchouc (butyl rubber), Thickness of the glove material: 0,30 mm, Breakthrough time (maximum wearing time): > 480 min, Recommended glove articles: VWR 112-3779.
+Recommended glove articles DIN-/EN-Norms: EN ISO 374.
+By short-term hand contact: Suitable material: NBR (Nitrile rubber), Thickness: 0,38 mm, Recommended article: VWR 112-1381.
+By long-term hand contact: Suitable material: Butyl caoutchouc (butyl rubber), Thickness: 0,30 mm, Breakthrough time: > 480 min, Recommended article: VWR 112-3779.

 Eyes